 However, you don’t need to include this only to say you love socializing, reading books and listening to music as they won’t add any value to your application.
 Including this section unnecessarily will take up vital space that could be used to prove why you’re great for the role.

-Guest post by Andrew Fennell, the founder of CV writing advice website StandOut CV – he is a former recruitment consultant and contributes careers advice to websites like Business Insider, The Guardian and FastCompany.
+Guest post by Andrew Fennell, the writer for Assignyourwriter, the founder of CV writing advice website StandOut CV – he is a former recruitment consultant and contributes careers advice to websites like Business Insider, The Guardian and FastCompany.

 If you found this article useful, you might also like these: